 The papers of Herbert Hoover had been accumulating since 1919 at the Hoover Institution on War, Revolution, and Peace at Stanford University.
 In 1960 Hoover decided to donate materials beginning with his time as Secretary of Commerce onwards to the Herbert Hoover Presidential Library.
-The papers are arranged into six groups.
+The papers are arranged into five groups.

 Pre-Commerce materials reflect Hoover's life before his appointment as Secretary of Commerce in 1921.
 Subjects include: Stanford University, mining, engineering, the Commission for Relief in Belgium, the United States Food Administration, the Paris Peace Conference, the American Relief Administration, Hoover's 1920 presidential campaign, aviation, housing, coal, industrial waste, Industrial Conferences, and the Panama-Pacific Exposition.